 Cancellation of Classes

 The University has procedures governing cancellation of classes and/or University closure because of adverse weather conditions or issues with campus safety (e.g., H1N1 virus).
 Faculty, staff and students are advised to check the main website, including the Preparedness Website to register for urgent and emergency alerts.
+The Campus Status webpage is also available for real time information and updates.

 Table of Contents